Welcome to the Official Website for the Equity Late Fees Class Action

 United States District Court, Northern District of California

 Case No. 4:16-cv-01225-JSW-MEJ

-Four former Equity Residential tenants in California have brought a class action lawsuit against Equity Residential and its subsidiaries (“Defendants”), arguing that Equity Residential’s late fee policy violates California law.
-The Court has ruled that the lawsuit can proceed as a “class action” on behalf of two “classes” of tenants.
+Five current and former Equity Residential tenants in California have brought a class action lawsuit against Equity Residential and its subsidiaries (“Defendants”), arguing that Equity Residential’s late fee policy violates California law.
+The Court has ruled that the lawsuit can proceed as a “class action” on behalf of three “classes” of tenants.
 The Court has not yet decided whether Equity Residential did anything wrong, and Defendants contend their late fee policy complies with the law.
 There is no money available to you now, and no guarantee there will be.

 Although the information in this website is intended to assist potential Class Members, it does not replace the information contained in the Notices located HERE.

 Your Options at this time: